ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design-resiliency.md

 ###	VCS backup

-As part of IBM Cloud for VMware Solutions, Veeam backup software is optionally deployed on an IBM Cloud virtual server instance (VSI) using IBM Cloud Endurance Storage outside the VMware cluster.
+As part of {{site.data.keyword.vmwaresolutions_full}}, Veeam backup software is optionally deployed on an {{site.data.keyword.cloud_notm}} virtual server instance (VSI) using {{site.data.keyword.cloud_notm}} Endurance Storage outside the VMware cluster.
 The purpose of this software is to back up the management components in this solution.

 ### NSX backup